Women in aviation: 1930s

 That same year, Phyllis Doreen Hooper earned the first women pilot's license in South Africa.
 The following year, she became the first female licensed as a commercial pilot and within 2 years had become the first South African woman flight instructor.

 In France, Suzanne Melk, was the first known women in her country to fly and the first women in Europe to receive a pilot's license in 1935.

 Sarla Thakral was first Indian woman to fly, earning her aviation pilot license in 1936 in a Gypsy Moth solo.
 She later completed over 1000 hours of flight time.

-In 1936, Hanna Reitsch of Germany became one of the first persons to fly a fully controllable helicopter and within two years, she earned the first woman helicopter pilot's license.

-Women had been barred from prestigious Bendix Race following the death of Florence Klingensmith, but were allowed to compete from 1935.
+In 1936, Hanna Reitsch of Germany became one of the first persons to fly a fully controllable helicopter and within two years, she earned the first woman helicopter pilot's license.Women had been barred from prestigious Bendix Race following the death of Florence Klingensmith, but were allowed to compete from 1935.
 In 1936, women not only took first place, but also second and fifth.
 The winners were Louise Thaden and Blanche Noyes.
 Laura Ingalls came second and Earhart was fifth.
 In 1938, the race was won by Jacqueline Cochran.

-In 1937, Sabiha Gökçen of Turkey became the first trained woman combat pilot, participating in search operations and bombing flights during the Dersim Rebellion.
+In 1936, Sabiha Gökçen of Turkey became the first trained woman combat pilot, participating in search operations and bombing flights during the Dersim Rebellion.
 While Gökçen was not the first to have participated in military operations, she was the first woman to have been trained as a military pilot, graduating from the Aircraft School (Tayyare Mektebi) in Eskişehir.
+She flew around 8,000 hours and participated in 32 different military operations.

 In 1939, the South African Women's Aviation Association (SAWAA) was formed with 110 women members.
 Colloquially known as the Women's Civil Air Guard, within the year, membership had swelled to between 3000 and 4000 members.
-With the outbreak of war, the organization changed focus to become the Women's Auxiliary of the South African Air Force.
+With the outbreak of war, the organisation changed focus to become the Women's Auxiliary of the South African Air Force.